usgs/winston/docs/request.md

 1. linear b
 1. groups

-Items seven through 11 are only provided if the METADATA argument was provided with the request.
+The last five fields are only provided if the METADATA argument was provided with the request.

 ## GETMETADATA
     <cmd> = "GETMETADATA" <sp> <id> <sp> ( "INSTRUMENT" | "CHANNEL" )